Weak and strong no-arbitrage conditions for continuous financial markets: No Arbitrage of the First Kind

-The NUPBR condition has been first introduced under that name in \cite{KK} and corresponds to condition BK in \cite{Kab}.
-The same condition also plays a key role in the seminal paper \cite{DS94}.
+The NUPBR condition has been first introduced under that name in \cite{KK} and corresponds to condition BK in \cite{Kab} (the same condition also plays a key role in the seminal paper \cite{DS94}).
 Note that there is no loss of generality in considering $1$-admissible strategies in Definition \ref{UPBR}-\emph{(i)}.
 Indeed, we have $\{G_T(H):H\in\A_a\}=a\{G_T(H):H\in\A_1\}$, for any $a>0$, and, hence, the set of all final wealths generated by $a$-admissible strategies is bounded in probability if and only if the set of all final wealths generated by $1$-admissible strategies is bounded in probability.
-The notion of cheap thrill has been introduced in \cite{LW} in the context of a complete It\^o process model\footnote{We want to point out that a cheap thrill is equivalent to an \emph{approximate arbitrage} in the sense of \cite{CL}, as the reader can easily verify.
+The notion of cheap thrill has been introduced by \cite{LW} in the context of a complete It\^o process model and can easily be shown to be equivalent to the notion of \emph{asymptotic arbitrage of the first kind} (with respect to the fixed probability measure $P$) of \cite{KabKra}, hence the name ``arbitrage of the first kind'' in Definition \ref{arb}-\emph{(iii)}\footnote{We want to point out that a cheap thrill is also equivalent to an \emph{approximate arbitrage} in the sense of \cite{CL}, as the reader can easily verify.
 However, we shall use the term ``approximate arbitrage'' with a different meaning in Section \ref{S6}.}.

 The next lemma proves the equivalence between the notions introduced in Definition \ref{UPBR} and the notion of arbitrage of the first kind.
-The proof relies on techniques similar to those used in Section 3 of \cite{DS94} and in the proof of Proposition 1 of \cite{Ka1}.
-Note that the proof of Lemma \ref{A1-UPBR-CT} does not rely on the continuity of the process $S$.
+The proof relies on techniques similar to those used in Section 3 of \cite{DS94} or in Proposition 1 of \cite{Ka1} and does not rely on the continuity of $S$.